Arizona Divorce Laws Alimony | Arizona Spousal Maintenance Laws

 You may actually combine a claim for both rehabilitative and compensatory spousal maintenance in some Arizona spousal maintenance cases if the facts support doing so.

-Entitlement of Alimony or Spousal Maintenance in Arizona
+Entitlement of Alimony in an Arizona Divorce

 The spouse lacks sufficient property to provide for his or her needs, is unable to be self sufficient through appropriate employment, is the custodian of a child of such young age that he or she should not be expected to work, contributed to the other’s spouse’s education, or had a marriage of long duration and is too old to be expected to work to be financially self sufficient.